tspindler-cms/tetet-vwv/TeTeT VWV/mods/tech/[VWV] buildings/README.md

 US Revetments - earth filled barrier to be placed for protection US Watchtower - a lookout post for a camp
-VN Hoin An buildings - town buildings for an old style Vietnamese town
+VN Hoin An buildings - town buildings for an old style Vietnamese town VN Apartments buildings - city buildings for a more modern Vietnamese city (only one so far)

 This part of the mod is still under (heavy) development.